-This section describes how to install your Industrial Managed Switch and make connections to the Industrial Managed Switch.
-Please read the following topics and perform the procedures in the order being presented.
-To install your Industrial Managed Switch on a desktop or shelf, simply complete the following steps.
+This section explains how to install your Industrial Managed Switch and make the necessary connections.
+Please read the following topics and perform the procedures in the order presented.
+To install your Industrial Managed Switch on a desktop or shelf, follow these steps:

-In this paragraph, we will describe how to install the Industrial Managed Switch and the installation points attended to it.
+This paragraph describes how to install the Industrial Managed Switch, including the installation points that need to be attended to.

-2.2.1 Desktop Installation
+2.2.1 Installation Steps